clandrew/demoII/README.md

 # Demo][

 ## What is it?
-It is definitely a computer program.
-A program that runs on the computer.
-Specifically an Apple II computer.
-A bunch of ones and zeroes.
-You could think of it as a port of Crysis for the Apple II computer family.
+You could think of it as a port of Crysis for the Apple II computer family

 ## Release
 Find [here](https://github.com/clandrew/demoII/releases) a binary file which can be copied to a compatible Apple II disk.